 From the May 2017 issue of Acoustic Guitar | BY DOUG YOUNG

 If you’ve used microphones for live performances or in the studio, you’ve almost certainly encountered phantom power—that slightly mysterious-sounding button found on many mixers and preamps.
-Phantom power provides a source of electricity to some microphones, usually condenser microphones.
+Phantom power provides a source of electricity to some microphones.
 Most of the time, the phantom-power feature just does its job silently, but a bit of knowledge can help when things go wrong or when choosing the gear with which you work.
 As a guitarist, you may also encounter some less common scenarios related to phantom power.